EN

 Source Connector

 The role of source connector in Kafka is to import data from any relational or non-relational database to Kafka topic.
-Based on the connector internal working we can classify the source connectors in to two categories
+Based on the connector internal working we can classify the source connectors into two categories

 1. JDBC